pmwatt/muict-revif/README.md

 # REVIF - Art Commission Site
 ## Introduction
-This project is a part of **ITCS212 Introduction to Web Programming** course at MUICT.
-See the project repository on [GitHub](https://github.com/pmwatt/muict-webprog.git).

 This project was inspired from sites such as [Fiverr](https://www.fiverr.com/) and [DeviantArt](https://www.deviantart.com/).

 ![image](https://github.com/pmwatt/muict-revif/assets/87473156/d6a1bf3f-c015-4dbb-be23-eaa20593eff4)